Pysched/Dm-MyFit/README.md

 Further engagment with site includes the signing up process whereby user have to check a verification link, sent to the email they provide, in order to access site functionality.

+Further features where planned initially for this project.
+Those included a membership system that reuired the user to sign up various packages and have access to excerices and tutorial videos.
+Extensive amounts of time where put into it, however I was unable to get it to work properly and to my sheer disappointment, a versioning issue at the last hurdle required me to remove it from the final submission.

+There should be large elemts of both memberhip apps and course apps in the commit history.

+Nonetheless the amount of knowledge, techniques that I learnt in this project cannot be understated.
+Thereis quite a large amount of work involved in developing a django site, combined with learning python syntax and methodologies.

+I thoroughly enjoyed my time developing this project, and will be adding finishing touches and flourishes to it after it has been submitted and marked and is safe to do so in my own time.

 The deployed site can be viewed at: https://myfit.herokuapp.com/

 To make test payments please use the following details to ensure success: